 Line 21.
-See the list of country codes on pages 11 and 12 of these instructions.
+See the list of country codes on pages 11 and 12.
 If the country is not included in the list, enter "OC" for "other country" and the country's name.

 Line 22.
-If "Yes," the copy of the Foreign Grantor Trust Owner Statement (page 3, Form 3520-A) should show the amount of the foreign trust's income that is attributable to you for U.S. income tax purposes.
+If "Yes," the copy of the Foreign Grantor Trust Owner Statement (page 3 of Form 3520-A) should show the amount of the foreign trust's income that is attributable to you for U.S. income tax purposes.
 See Section IV of Notice 97-34.

 If "No," you may be liable for a penalty of 5% of the trust assets that you are treated as owning, plus additional penalties for continuing failure to file after notice by the IRS.
 See section 6677.
+Also see Penalties on page 2.